Introduction

 3. Optimized Forms

-- Reduce form fields to essentials
+- Reduce form fields to only essentials fields needed to contact the patient

-- Use mobile-friendly input types (tel, email)
+- Use mobile-friendly input types for dates as an example

-- Add auto-fill where appropriate
+- Add auto-fill where can be fitted

 4. Mobile-Specific Content